r0han99/Covid19-ML-Application/README.md

     - Polynomial Regression to Predict the Confirmed Cases of any of the Selected 7 Countries ( top7 critically hit countries ).

 - **[17/10/2020] ~ V 1.0.2** _The Prophet Version_
-    - Everything From V 1.0.1,Except
+    - Everything From V 1.0.1, Except
     - Polynomial Regression Models are Swapped with Facebook's Prophet Model,
     - Predicts all the Three Attributes (Confirmed, Recovered, Deaths),
     - Conjunctive Time Series Visualisation of Both General Statistical Trend of the Selected Country along with the Trend of Predictions on the Same Graph,